Athorcis/athorrent-frontend/README.md

   RewriteRule ^ index.php [QSA,L]
 </IfModule>
 ```

+If you don't you might find an anwser [here] (http://silex.sensiolabs.org/doc/master/web_servers.html)

 Create a bin directory and put the backend binary in it.
 To build the backend see (https://github.com/Athorcis/athorrent-backend)